thruthesky/fireflutter-admin/README.md

 # Firebase Admin

-- This project is for managing the firebase for `FireFlutter` project.
-But it can be used for serving the clients(members) of the app by customizing(designing) the front.
+- This project is for managing for `thefire project` But it can be used for serving the clients(members) of the app by customizing(designing) the front.

 - Cloud functions in fireflutter-firebase should be deployed to manage user accounts.
 Managing user accounts like creating/deleting is not allowed directly from frontend.